-EDU 474: Student Teaching and Seminar at the Intermediate Level (4-6)
+EDU 474: Student Teaching-Intermediate (4-6)

 One professional laboratory experience at the childhood intermediate level (4-6) includes observations of regular classroom situations with gradually increasing responsibility through participation under supervision.
 Individual student teachers are guided by periodic conferences with the College supervisor.
 Prerequisites: Prerequisites: a minimum GPA of 2.75 overall and in Education courses; permission of Department Chair required.
 Corequisites: EDU 427 and EDU 473.
 (UG)